-Timely invoicing by CONSULTANT is required.
-Delays in invoicing for services performed increases the management effort required by AGENCY to ensure accurate payments to CONSULTANT and manage project budgets.
-Accordingly, CONSULTANT shall submit a properly completed invoice no later than 60 calendar days after the services which are the subject of the invoice were performed.
-An invoice received by AGENCY more than 60 calendar days after the services were performed shall be reduced by 5% to compensate AGENCY for the additional management costs.
-Additionally, since increases in administrative costs and budgetary problems caused by late invoicing correlate to the length of delay in invoicing, there will be an additional 5% reduction in compensation for each additional 30-calendar-day period beyond 60 days between the date the services were performed and the submission of the invoice for those services.
+Public Works Agency County of Ventura L#1670 800 South Victoria Avenue Ventura, CA 93009-1670 Attn: Contracts Technician services no later than 60 calendar days after the date that the services were performed.
+Requests for payment on items received by Agency more than 60 calendars days after the services were performed shall be reduced by 5% to compensate AGENCY for the additional management costs.
+Additionally, since increases in administrative and budgetary problems caused by late invoicing correlate to the length of delay in invoicing, there shall be an additional 5% reduction in compensation for each 30 day period beyond 60 days from when the services were performed.